Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 sharing the experience

-This trajectory, from naming to managing to sharing, is worth paying attention to.
+This trajectory — from naming to managing to sharing — appears worth paying attention to.
 Across four independent search phenomena measured over both 12-month and 3-month windows, similar directional patterns appear repeatedly, though not identically.
 That consistency across different emotional terms, cultural entry points, and user intents suggests the shifts may reflect something broader than isolated search fluctuations.

 Google Trends data, while non-clinical, offers something clinical datasets cannot: real-time access to how people are naming their inner experience when they turn to the internet for recognition.
-The data below compares 12-month and 3-month windows for four search terms, identifying both directional shifts and emerging query clusters that indicate where emotional language is moving.1
+The data below compares 12-month and 3-month windows for four search terms, identifying both directional shifts and emerging query clusters that indicate where emotional language may be moving.[1]
+Google Trends data reflects search-interest patterns rather than confirmed clinical prevalence and should not be interpreted as direct evidence of rising psychiatric diagnosis.

 Signal 01: Anxiety

 "Anxiety coping strategies" rose +1,200% over 12 months.
 "Health anxiety" is up +120%.
-The medical definition is fading; the lived management is rising.
+The medical definition appears to be fading; the lived management is rising.

 12-Month Top Rising: Anxiety coping strategies +1,200%, anxiety management +500%, performance anxiety +350%, health anxiety +120%, social anxiety +60%

-3-Month Shift: "Anxiety symptoms" +100%, social anxiety disorder growing, comparative framing emerging ("panic vs anxiety")
+3-Month Shift: "Anxiety body signals" +100%, social anxiety disorder growing, comparative framing emerging ("panic vs anxiety") and lived questions like anxious for no reason

-Trajectory: Medical basics, then coping and management, then relational and comparative framing
+Trajectory: Medical basics → coping and management → relational and comparative framing

 Note: Some rising queries in the broad "anxiety" term include unrelated content (technology searches), reflecting Google's broad matching.
 Only emotionally relevant signals are reported here.